strawberry-graphql/strawberry/docs/integrations/sanic.md

 ## Options

-The `GraphQLView` accepts two options at the moment:
+The `GraphQLView` accepts the following options at the moment:

 - `schema`: mandatory, the schema created by `strawberry.Schema`.
 - `graphql_ide`: optional, defaults to `"graphiql"`, allows to choose the